Shodai Nishikawa: Petrovac

 Nishikawa then joined another Montenegrin First League club, Petrovac, in August 2017.
 He made his debut on 5 August in a league match against Grbalj.
 He was released from the club a year later.

 After leaving Europe, he went on trial with Indonesiam club Madura United in 2019.
 However, he failed to win a contract.

 Tanjong Pagar United

-After not playing football professionally for two years, Nishikawa moved to Southeast Asia to join Singapore Premier League club Tanjong Pagar United on 18 February 2020, reportedly earning $SGD 3,000 per month.
+After not playing football professionally for two years, Nishikawa moved to Southeast Asia to join Singapore Premier League club Tanjong Pagar United on 18 February 2020, earning around $3,000 per month.
 He made his first appearance for the club on 6 March in a league match against Lion City Sailors.
 He scored his first goal for the club in a 2–2 draw against Albirex Niigata (S) on 20 March.

 During the league match against Young Lions during the 2022 season on 1 October 2022, Nishikawa recorded a hat-trick of assists in a 8–1 thrashing win.
 After spending three seasons at the club, he had recorded 10 goals and 18 assists in 64 appearances across all competition.
 He left the club at the end of the season.